-Heavy duty equipment is often the focal point for needing to measure even the smallest traces of water concentration.
-Even the smallest trace of water molecules that are not suppose to be present can corrode and rust expensive pieces of equipment.
+Heavy-duty equipment is often the focal point for needing to measure even the smallest traces of water concentration.
+Even the smallest trace of water molecules that are not supposed to be present can corrode and rust expensive pieces of equipment.

 Selling Equipment That Lasts

 What really sets Photovolt apart is their customer service.
 They have a specific focus on Karl Fischer titration and can fix anything.
 Photovolt is known to actually fix other people’s moisture analyzers as well as their own – some of which are really, really old.
 They are always more than happy to fix a customer’s equipment when often other companies will just say ‘it’s time to buy the new model’.
 As a smaller company, they can provide a level of service that truthfully larger companies simply cannot provide.
 And when you’re a small company yourself and you need some help – it’s nice to know you have the support of the Photovolt team.”